-Malignant diseases: EN has not been very well documented with malignancies; however, few reports show an association with adenocarcinoma of colon, carcinoid tumor and carcinoma of uterine cervix.
+Malignant diseases: EN has not been very well documented with malignancies; however, few reports show an association with adenocarcinoma of the colon, carcinoid tumor and carcinoma of the uterine cervix.

-Other diseases: Acne fulminans, Adult-onset Still’s disease (AOSD), ankylosing spondylitis, behcet disease, celiac disease, Crohn’s disease, IgA nephropathy, intestinal bypass syndrome, Lupus erythematosus, pregnancy, relapsing polychondritis, reactive arthritis, sarcoidosis, Sjogren’s syndrome, sweet’s syndrome, ulcerative colitis, and granulomatosis with polyangitis.
+Other diseases: Acne fulminans, Adult-onset Still’s disease (AOSD), ankylosing spondylitis, Behcet disease, celiac disease, Crohn’s disease, IgA nephropathy, intestinal bypass syndrome, Lupus erythematosus, pregnancy, relapsing polychondritis, reactive arthritis, sarcoidosis, Sjogren’s syndrome, sweet’s syndrome, ulcerative colitis, and granulomatosis with polyangiitis.

-Streptococcal infection of upper respiratory tract: Group A beta-hemolytic streptococcal infection is followed by EN 2 to 3 weeks later.
+Streptococcal infection of the upper respiratory tract: group A beta-hemolytic streptococcal infection is followed by EN 2 to 3 weeks later.
 It is a common trigger for EN among children and young adults.
-ASO titres are elevated; however, the throat cultures are negative.
+ASO titers are elevated; however, the throat cultures are negative.

 Tuberculosis: EN triggered by tuberculosis is seen in areas with a high prevalence of tuberculosis.
 It is seen in children with primary pulmonary infection.